jhofseth/QED-Vacuum-Thrust-Control/README.md

 ### Comprehensive Tactical Toolkit: Propulsion Equations in the Unified Field Framework

-These equations constitute the practical toolkit derived from **The Unified Field: Disformal QED, the 95 GeV Resonance, and the Metric Engineering of Static Levitation** (Hofseth, accessed January 1, 2026).
+These equations constitute the practical toolkit derived from **Refractive Vacuum Gravity (RVG) Unified Field: Disformal QED, the 95 GeV Resonance, and the Metric Engineering of Static Levitation** (Hofseth, accessed January 1, 2026).
 The framework centers on vacuum refractive index gradients modulated by the 95 GeV dilaton/radion resonance, with non-linear enhancements via the trace anomaly coupling.
 All terms are derived from the Euler-Heisenberg effective action, disformal gravity coupling, and the dilaton-mediated vacuum polarizability; effects remain theoretical and gradient-dependent.

 ---